 Since March 2018, the BMU has been supporting transport companies in the purchase of e-buses in local public transport.
 An impact evaluation of the support programme is now being carried out as part of an accompanying study.

 In Rwanda, the environmental problems of transport are to be counteracted by expanding electric mobility.
 A feasibility study has now been carried out as part of a project on “Sustainable Mobility and Rapid Transport” (SMART).

 EnEff:Heat: ENA – Energy Planning to Enable Waste Heat Use in District Heating

 In order to reduce greenhouse gas emissions from the heat supply of buildings, structural thermal insulation must be improved and renewable energies and waste heat must be developed.
 Heating network systems have an essential systemic function in this context, as they connect low GHG heat sources and heat consumers spatially.

-Ecological footprint of food and dishes in Germany
+Environmental footprint of food products and dishes in Germany